Skip to content

 How Much Does Dental Practice Automation Cost?

-Cost is where most dental practice automation questions start, and the answer is: less than you think for individual tools, more than you expect when you add them up.
-The real question isn't "what does it cost?" but "what does it return?"
+Cost is where most dental practice automation questions start, and the answer is simple: less than you think for individual tools, more than you expect when added up.
+The real question isn't what it costs but what it returns.
+A full automation stack typically pays back within 60-90 days against recovered missed-call and no-show revenue.

 9. What's the typical monthly cost for AI tools in a dental practice?